Matt Carasiti: Boston Red Sox

 On January 26, 2021, Carasiti signed a minor league contract with the Boston Red Sox organization that included an invitation to spring training.
 He was assigned to the Triple-A Worcester Red Sox, and began the season on the injured list.
-Carasiti did not appear in a game in 2021, and became a free agent following the season.
+Carasiti did not appear in a game in 2021 and became a free agent following the season.

 San Francisco Giants (second stint)

 On January 27, 2022, Carasiti signed a minor league contract with the San Francisco Giants.
-He was released on July 18, 2022.
+He was released on July 18.

 Long Island Ducks

 On August 13, 2022, Carasiti signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-In 9 games of relief he went 1-1 with a 1.59 ERA and 14 strikeouts across 11 1/3 innings pitched.
+In 9 games of relief he went 1–1 with a 1.59 ERA and 14 strikeouts across 11 1/3 innings pitched.

 Colorado Rockies (second stint)

 On December 21, 2022, Carasiti signed a minor league deal with the Colorado Rockies.
-He was assigned to the Triple-A Albuquerque Isotopes to begin the 2023 season, for whom he made 16 appearances and logged a 4.00 ERA with 18 strikeouts in 18.0 innings of work.
+He was assigned to the Triple-A Albuquerque Isotopes to begin the 2023 season, making 16 appearances with a 4.00 ERA and 18 strikeouts in 18 innings of work.
 On May 21, the Rockies selected Carasiti's contract to the active roster.
 In 16 games for the Rockies, Carasiti struggled to a 6.29 ERA with 16 strikeouts and one save in 24 1/3 innings pitched.
-On October 13, he was removed from the 40–man roster and sent outright to Triple–A Albuquerque.
+On October 13, he was removed from the 40-man roster and sent outright to Triple-A Albuquerque.
 However, Carasiti subsequently rejected the assignment and elected free agency.

 On January 29, 2024, Carasiti re-signed with the Rockies on a minor league contract.
-In 20 games for Albuquerque, he compiled a 5.91 ERA with 26 strikeouts and 6 saves across 21 1/3 innings.
+In 20 games for Albuquerque, he had a 5.91 ERA with 26 strikeouts and 6 saves across 21 1/3 innings.
 On May 24, the Rockies selected Carasiti's contract, adding him to their active roster.
 In 7 games for Colorado, he struggled to a 10.38 ERA with 7 strikeouts across 8 2/3 innings pitched.
 On June 8, Carasiti was designated for assignment by the Rockies.
 He elected free agency after clearing waivers on June 10.

 Atlanta Braves

 On June 14, 2024, Carasiti signed a minor league contract with the Atlanta Braves.
-In 11 appearances for the Triple–A Gwinnett Stripers, he compiled a 3.46 ERA with 19 strikeouts across 13 innings pitched.
+In 11 appearances for the Triple-A Gwinnett Stripers, he compiled a 3.46 ERA with 19 strikeouts across 13 innings pitched.
 Carasiti was released by the Braves organization on August 1.

 Coaching career

+Seattle Mariners organization

 On January 15, 2025, the Seattle Mariners hired Carasiti to serve as the pitching coach for their High-A affiliate, the Everett AquaSox.

+New York Mets organization

+On January 22, 2026, Carasiti was announced as the pitching coach for the Binghamton Rumble Ponies, the Double-A affiliate of the New York Mets.